MiLandry/Landry-Enterprise-Specification/LEVS/landry-environment-variables-specfification.readme.md

 6. If that doesn't exist, then the value specified in the `env.default.yaml` file.

 7. The `env.default.yaml` shall be checked into version control.
 Other env.*.yaml files shall be barred from version control

+8. At runtime, any environmental values set by the OS can override the environment values set by file configuration.

 ## Implementation suggestions